-There are a number of excellent benefits to having central heating with a gas boiler, still, every once in a while, you’re very likely to come across a dilemma.
+There certainly are a number of good benefits to having central heating with a gas boiler, still, every once in a while, you’re very likely to come across a dilemma.

-Although it is a possibility that the situation you have may be exceptional, the large majority of the time you’re very likely to see that your boiler situation is a normal one.
-This guarantees that choosing the appropriate solution will be a lot easier and faster than what you assumed.
+Although it’s a possibility that the problem you have may be exceptional, the large majority of the time you’re very likely to realise that your boiler situation is a normal one.
+This guarantees that identifying the correct solution will be a lot easier and faster than what you assumed.

-A great deal of boiler issues can essentially be minimised by getting your boiler serviced regularly, we advise at the very least once a year.
+A great deal of boiler issues can actually be avoided by getting your boiler serviced regularly, we highly recommend a minimum of once a year.

 - No Hot Water